marysalvana/marysalvana.github.io/_pages/about.md

 Work and Research
 ======
 I use spatio-temporal geostatistical methods to model and predict Gaussian spatio-temporal processes.
 These methods aim to understand the dependence in a Gaussian spatio-temporal process across space and time by seeking correlations and they are adequate for many real-life spatio-temporal phenomena.
 My Ph.D. dissertation was about constructing univariate and multivariate, stationary and nonstationary spatio-temporal covariance functions with emphasis on transport phenomenon.
-I applied my methods on a variety of environmental datasets such as wind speeds, temperature, pressure, and particulate matter.
+I applied my methods on a variety of environmental datasets such as wind speeds, temperature, precipitation, and particulate matter.

-I also have enough expertise in high performance computing for spatio-temporal data applications.
-My previous works in this area include modeling and prediction on 500,000 locations.
+I also have expertise in high performance computing for spatio-temporal data applications.
+My previous works in this area include modeling and prediction on 500,000 space-time locations.

+My research interest is on data-driven climate change modeling and forecasting and uncertainty quantification using geostatistical methods and deep learning models.

 Educational Background
 ------